jmderic/sudoku_dlx/README.md

   263 ./include/jmdlx.h
   529 total
 ```
+I like to write code a lot; but I don't like to write a lot of code!

 Building
 --------

 This project builds using the GNU autotools suite.
 It has been tested
-on CentOS 7, Mac OSX, and ubuntu.
-Building currently requires that
+on CentOS 7, Mac OSX El Capitan, and Ubuntu 14.04.
+Building currently
-the autotools be installed to generate ./configure, the Makefile.in's,
+requires that the autotools be installed to generate ./configure, the
-and their supporting files.
-Details are in the INSTALL file in this
+Makefile.in's, and their supporting files.
+Details are in the INSTALL
-directory.
+file in this directory.

-Shared library version is on the so_lib branch for reference, not
+The shared library version is maintained on the so_lib branch for
-maintenance.
+reference.

 Running
 -------

-If you did a `make install`, the program name is `sudoku_dlx`, probably
+If you did a `make install`, the program name is `sudoku_dlx`,
-installed in `/usr/local/bin` and in your PATH.
-If you want to run
+probably installed in `/usr/local/bin` and in your PATH.
+If you want
-the program in place where you built it, use the script in the src
+to run the program in place where you built it, use the executable in
-directory by typing `./src/sudoku_dlx` as the program name.
+the src directory by typing `./src/sudoku_dlx` from this directory.

 After the program name, Enter each of the known squares as a 3 digit
 argument representing number, row, and column.
 For example, 312 says